Friday, August 30, 2013

 Enamul:

-CS: The Dhaka Premier League is jet-logged.
-There are many reasons being given regarding this awkward situation in newspapers.
+Fenomeno: The Dhaka Premier League is jet-logged.
+Many reasons are being given regarding this awkward situation in newspapers.
 What do you think is the reason behind this?

 Enamul

 : I read about this in the newspapers.
 There might be a lot of reasons behind this.
-But one thing I can say that it should have happened two months back.
+But one thing I can say, it should have happened two months back.

 Enamul: Definitely this is really bad for our cricket.
-You can see our A team is struggling in England and U23 team lost against UAE in Singapore.
-They didn’t have any proper match practice before such tours and how can one get enough match practice if the domestic cricket isn’t active?
+You can see our A team is struggling in England and the U-23 team lost against UAE in Singapore.
+They didn’t have any proper match practice before such tours and how can one get enough match practice if domestic cricket isn’t active?
 Without playing any active cricket how can you expect them to do well?

-CS: You once provided the perfect foil to Mohammad Rafique’s guile.
+Fenomeno: You once provided the perfect foil to Mohammad Rafique’s guile.
 Both you and Rafique built up a potent combination.
 Now Mohammad Rafique is being suspected as a match-fixer.
-How much this surprised you?
+How much did this surprise you?

 Enamul

-: I was extremely shocked to know about Rafique Bhai!
-But still Rafique Bhai is just under suspicion.
+: I was extremely shocked to learn about Rafique Bhai!
+But still, Rafique Bhai is just under suspicion.
 I pray and hope that the accusations against him prove wrong.

 Enamul: No!
 Never!

-Bangladesh still haven’t been good in Test cricket.
+Bangladesh still hasn’t been good in Test cricket.
 What according to you is the reason behind this?

 Enamul: In my opinion, our weak domestic structure is pretty responsible for our poor exhibitions in Test cricket.
-All good Test sides in the world have a strong domestic cricket and for which they enjoy good results.
-For a better Test side a competitive and strong domestic cricket structure is a must.
+All good Test sides in the world have strong domestic cricket and for which they enjoy good results.
+For a better Test side, a competitive and strong domestic cricket structure is a must.
 Again, we don’t play enough Test cricket as well.
-We just play a Test series once in a year.
-With such little amount of Test cricket it’s hard to improve as a Test team.
+We just play a Test series once a year.
+With such little amount of Test cricket, it’s hard to improve as a Test team.
 The ICC should allow us to play more Test cricket.

 Enamul: I think BPL is a good tournament but poorly organized.
-You are right we have to give more importance on the longer-version domestic formats.
+You are right we have to give more importance to the longer-version domestic formats.

-CS: The English County cricket is the perfect arena for our cricketers to groom.
-I always felt that the County teams will not be bemused if they pick our cricketers.
+Fenomeno: The English County cricket is the perfect arena for our cricketers to groom.
+I always felt that the County teams would not be bemused if they picked our cricketers.
 Don’t you think that our cricketers should be picked up by the County teams?

 Enamel: It’s tough getting picked in County Cricket as you know only one overseas player is allowed to play there.
 To feature in the County teams you have to be regarded among the best in international cricket like Shakib and Tamim.